Wandewboi/BSE-PORTFOLIO/index.md

 ![Headstone Image](logo.svg)

 # Final Milestone
 My final milestone for my base project was the completion of a profile system, which allows the user to customize the water alert levels using 5 different pre-programmed profiles.
-I did this by prompting the user to input an integer 1-5 and based on that chagnes the alert values.
+I did this by prompting the user to input an integer 1-5, and based on that changing the alert values.
 The program also punishes the user with a very loud sound that doesn't stop until unplugged if they input anything other than 1,2,3,4 or 5.

 I initially tried implementing this solution with some touchscreen buttons because I thought my screen had touchscreen functionality.
 It didn't so now the user selects the setting based on keyboard input.
 This milestone marks the end of my core project, however, I still plan to add a self-watering system that will use an Arduino and valve.